ankaAR/bestiario5e/_creatures/glabrezu.md

 ***Multiataque.*** The glabrezu makes four attacks: two with its pincers and two with its fists.
 Alternatively, it makes two attacks with its pincers and casts one spell.

-***Pincer.*** Ataque de arma cuerpo a cuerpo: +9 al ataque, alcance 10 pies, un objetivo.
+***Pincer.*** Ataque de arma cuerpo a cuerpo: +9 al ataque, alcance 10 pies (3 mts), un objetivo.
 Impacto: 16 (2d10 + 5) puntos de daño contundente.
 If the target is a Medium or smaller creature, it is grappled (escape DC 15).
 The glabrezu has two pincers, each of which can grapple only one target.

-***Fist.*** Ataque de arma cuerpo a cuerpo: +9 al ataque, alcance 5 pies, un objetivo.
+***Fist.*** Ataque de arma cuerpo a cuerpo: +9 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 7 (2d4 + 2) puntos de daño contundente.

 ***Variant: Summon Demon (1/Día).*** The demon chooses what to summon and attempts a magical summoning.